-In 2023, the TSR for the Corporation was negative 36.6%.
-For the five-year period ended in 2023, the cumulative TSR for \$100 invested in our Shares was less than the comparable TSR for the S&P/TSX Composite Paper & Forest Products Index and the S&P/TSX Composite Index.
-The Corporation's Share performance during 2019 and in 2020 was impacted by Strike-related curtailments at a majority of the Corporation's British Columbia based operations and the COVID-19 pandemic.
-The Corporation's Share performance was impacted by challenging macroeconomic and lumber market conditions in the second half of 2022 and throughout 2023.
+In 2024, the TSR for the Corporation was negative 42.3%.
+For the five-year period ended in 2024, the cumulative TSR for \$100 invested in our Shares was less than the comparable TSR for the S&P/TSX Composite Paper & Forest Products Index and the S&P/TSX Composite Index.
+The Corporation's Share performance during 2019 and in 2020 was impacted by strike-related curtailments at a majority of the Corporation's British Columbia based operations and the COVID-19 pandemic.
+The Corporation's Share performance was impacted by challenging macroeconomic and lumber market conditions from the second half of 2022 through 2024.